G

 Goldfish are omnivores, and their food includes plant material and small animals such as mosquito larvae and brine shrimp.
 They actually have teeth in their throat, called pharyngeal teeth, which help them grind up their food.

-In turn, they are food for any animal that preys on fish.
-These include turtles, waterbirds such as herons and gulls as well as other, larger fish such as pike.
+In turn, they fall prey to any animal that preys on fish.
+These include turtles, waterbirds such as herons and gulls, as well as other, larger fish such as pike.

 Reproduction and Lifespan